 A Credit Builder Account combines a forced savings program with controlled environment for building credit.

 When you open a Credit Builder Account, Austin Capital Bank opens a Certificate of Deposit in your name.
 They deposit $550, $1100, or $2200 into the CD that you opened.
 At the same time, you take out a loan for the amount in the CD.
 Even though the CD is in your name, you cannot touch the money inside until you pay off the loan.

 For a full year, you pay level payments to the bank.
 They report each of the payments to credit reporting bureaus, which allows you to build your credit score.

 At the end of your 12 month term, the CD matures and you get the money.
 If you fail to make a payment, the loan will go into collections.
 Self Lender offers a real loan product which means you have to make the payments.

 People with poor credit (especially bankruptcy) know how hard it is to rebuild credit.
 If you’ve got poor credit, a Credit Builder Account may be among your only credit options.
 As long as you haven’t perpetrated credit fraud, you’ll be able to open a Credit Builder Account.
 This makes it a great option for people with bad credit.

 However, you should not open the account, unless you can afford the monthly payments.
 If you’re fixing your credit, your top financial priority needs to be paying your current accounts.

 It’s also somewhat expensive to open a Credit Builder Account.
 Self Lender customers pay a 10.57% interest rate on their Credit Builder Accounts.
 You also have to pay a $12 fee to open your account.

 What does this mean in practical terms?
 You pay $594 to receive $550 CD twelve months later.
 The CD earns a negligible interest rate while you’re paying down the loan.

-The Credit Builder Account is not free, but it is a low cost way to build credit.
+The Credit Builder Account is not free.
+However, it is an fast and easy way to build your credit.